Day-fit/Alohomora/README.md

 - -a="path" – add a path to the protected paths list.
 - -r="path" – remove a path from the protected paths list.
 - -p – decrypt all protected paths.
-- -c – encrypt all protected paths.
+- -c – encrypt all protected paths and close Alohomora.
 - -vp – display the list of protected paths.

-### Why I need to have two files?
+### Why I need to download two files?

 The application consists of two components:
 - A client application for user interactions